 12. What are user roles in WordPress?

-WordPress has five default roles that increase in power, namely Subscriber (only can manage own profile), Contributor (can write and manage own posts but cannot publish), Author (can publish and manage own posts), Editor (can publish and manage all posts), and Administrator (can do everything with the site).
-Specific needs can be assigned specific roles.
+WordPress features five roles with increasing levels of power: Subscriber (only can manage own profile), Contributor (can write and manage posts but cannot publish), Author (can publish and manage own posts but cannot publish or manage others), Editor (can publish and manage all posts), and Administrator.
+Each can be tailored specifically according to individual requirements for greater site administration.

 13. What are widgets and where can you use them?